Associative bond swaps in molecular dynamics: The swap potential

 The \emph{associative} bond swap scenario requires that the only mechanism to rearrange the bonds are in fact the swaps.
 This means that each bond has to be unbreakable by thermal fluctuations.
 Furthermore, the full potential needs to guarantee that each reversible binding moiety only binds to a single partner, to represent the fact that the bonding in the chemical system is 1-to-1 and does not clusterize.
 We call this the single-bond-per-site condition.
-The three-body mechanism accounts for all of these requirements~\cite{sciortino2017three} if we build it starting from a strong and short-range potential.
+The three-body mechanism accounts for all of these requirements~\cite{sciortino2017three} if we build it starting from a strong and short-ranged potential.
 Our choice, and the one we implemented in HOOMD-blue, is built upon a generalized Lennard-Jones

 which has a minimum of depth $\epsilon$ at a bond equilibrium distance of $r_{min}=\sigma\,2^{1/n}$.
-The choice of $\epsilon=100 k_\mathrm{B}T$ and $n=10$ that we do in Ref.s~\cite{Ciarella2018,Ciarella2019,Harrer2019} guarantees short range bonds that can not be broken, well suited to mimic covalent-like bonding.
+The choice of $\epsilon=100 k_\mathrm{B}T$ and $n=10$ that we use in Refs.~\cite{Ciarella2018,Ciarella2019,Harrer2019} guarantees short-range bonds that can not be broken, well suited to mimic covalent-like bonding.

 Then, the 3-body term is defined by how much the interaction between particles $i$ and $j$ is affected by the presence of other particles $k$ that are within range of particle $i$,

 Thus, it consists of a product of two similar terms, each of which is derived from the two body potential as